TEALSK12/introduction-to-computer-science/lesson_63.md

 ### Wireframing

-* Define the term "wire frame" for students:
+* Define the term "wireframe" for students:
-* _wire frame: a high-level sketch of an application's user interface intended to help visualize layout, interactions, and transitions_.
+* _wireframe: a high-level sketch of an application's user interface intended to help visualize layout, interactions, and transitions_.
-* Explain that wire frames do not include any details (such as specific graphics or text), but instead provide a broad impression of what an application will look like to aid in design and planning.
+* Explain that wireframes do not include any details (such as specific graphics or text), but instead provide a broad impression of what an application will look like to aid in design and planning.
-* Students will complete page 1 of the organizer by sketching or wire framing the important screens for their project.
+* Students will complete page 1 of the organizer by sketching or wireframing the important screens for their project.
-* If you have one available, a wire framing tool such as [Balsamiq](https://balsamiq.com/) can be used instead of sketching by hand.
+* If you have one available, a wireframing tool such as [Balsamiq](https://balsamiq.com/) can be used instead of sketching by hand.
-* As with all wire framing, students should not focus on the specific details of the sprites, images, etc. that will appear, but instead design the basic layout and main components of each screen.
+* As with all wireframing, students should not focus on the specific details of the sprites, images, etc. that will appear, but instead design the basic layout and main components of each screen.
 * Encourage students to reference their feature lists to ensure they include _all_ necessary screens for their project, including simple things like a splash screen, help screen, or exit ("game over") screen.

 ### Debrief